SMUsamaShah/SMUsamaShah.github.io/_posts/2018-10-26-CanvasRecorder.md

 author: Usama
 layout: post
 date: 2018-10-26
+description: A simple script to record canvas to webm
+permalink: /canvas-recorder
+redirect_from:
+    - /blog/2018/10/26/CanvasRecorder
 ---

 I made some visualizations in HTML5 canvas and wanted to record them to display in blog.
 Could not find a simple way to do that.
 [CCapture.js](https://github.com/spite/ccapture.js) added too much performance overhead which made animations slow.
-Using built in [`MediaRecorder`](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) is apparently the simplest and most effitient way to record whatever is happening on canvas.
+CanvasRecorder.js uses built in [`MediaRecorder`](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) which is apparently the simplest and most effitient way to record whatever is happening on canvas.

 NOTE: I have only tested it with Chrome and it should work fine with Firefox